wotbrew/relic/README.md

 `materialize` will return a new _database_ that looks and smells the same, but queries against materialized relvars will be instant, and as you change data in tables, those changes will flow to materialized relvars automatically.

-relic attempts to deliver on the promise of seperating out essential data and essential computation from accidental.
+relic attempts to deliver on the promise of separating out essential data and essential computation from accidental.
 One way it does this is the materialization, the data flow graph is not part of the value domain.
 It sits in metadata where it belongs.
 Your databases value is just your state - no machinery.

 If you read the tarpit paper, you might find this [real estate example](https://github.com/wotbrew/relic/blob/master/dev/examples/real_estate.clj) informative.